Title: Mindful Bea and the Worry Tree

 The speech bubbles in particular offer an insight into what anxiety feels like making this a great story to read with both children who maybe don’t know how it feels to be anxious as well as for a child that gets anxious but is struggling to explain their emotions to others.
 Gail has also cleverly incorporated breathing techniques within the story to help alleviate a panic attack.

 Overall this is a brilliant rhythmic story for exploring what it feels like to be anxious and how to deal with anxiety and panic.
 My only slight concern was that the willow tree (Bea’s safe place) looks almost identical to the “Worry tree” and I felt this made the message slightly confused.
-Although using a tree as a metaphor was a nice idea, it did come across a little scary how the tree had “gnarled roots”.
 However, once past this early spread and into the story of the anxiety Bea was feeling, both the words and illustrations were fantastic.

 Publisher: Magination Press